top of page

 Multifunctional places

-that feel like a volleyball court in the morning
+that feel like a volleyball field in the morning

-and like a community meeting point in the evening.
+and a gathering place for the community in the evening.

 Calisthenics areas